Hong Kong Film Award for Best Actress

 The Hong Kong Film Award for Best Actress is an award presented annually at the Hong Kong Film Awards (HKFA).
 It is given to honour an actress who has delivered an outstanding performance in a Hong Kong film.
-The 1st Hong Kong Film Awards ceremony was held in 1982, with no formal nomination procedure established; the award was given to Kara Hui for her role in My Young Auntie.
+The 1st Hong Kong Film Awards ceremony was held in 1982, with no formal nomination procedure established; the award was given to Kara Wai for her role in My Young Auntie.
 After the first award ceremony, a nomination system was put in place whereby no more than five nominations are made for each category and each entry is selected through two rounds of voting.
 Firstly, prospective nominees are marked with a weight of 50% each from HKFA voters and a hundred professional adjudicators, contributing towards a final score with which the top five nominees advance to the second round of voting.
 The winner is then selected via a scoring process where 55% of the vote comes from 55 professional adjudicators, 25% from representatives of the Hong Kong Performing Artistes Guild and 20% from all other HKFA Executive Committee Members.

-Maggie Cheung holds the title of the most awards received having been honoured on five separate occasions.
-Sylvia Chang holds the record for the most nominated actress with eleven nominations.
-Since its inception, 81 actresses have been nominated for the award with 26 actresses winning at least one of the 36 awards.
+Maggie Cheung holds the title of the most awards received having been honoured on 5 separate occasions.
+Sylvia Chang holds the record for the most nominated actress with 12 nominations.